Questions / paradoxes and dissolution of the paradoxes.

 Resolution (in steps).
 On the one hand, the dream should pretend to us that it is real.
-On the other hand, he must never leave an unequivocal feeling that he is real, because otherwise he could never be dissolved.
+On the other hand, it must never leave an unequivocal feeling that it is real, because otherwise it could never be dissolved.
+After all, what is a dream if it is no longer possible to wake up?
 The dream would be made absurd per se.
-After all, what is a dream if it is no longer possible to wake up?

 The feeling of doubt is supported by the statement of 2.A).
 In the dream we can have the feeling of being a realist and the other the dreamer.
 The so-called dreamer can be a realist in the dream in that way that he recognizes the dream as such and draws the appropriate conclusions in order to be able to wake up from the dream.

 The feeling that the dream is real can be strengthened by creating both a kind of waking state and a kind of sleeping state within the dream.
 The fact that both states are brought into a cyclical sequence and interdependency gives the impression that dream state and waking state must be mutually dependent.
 For example, we think that we need sleep in order to recover and that after a state of complete rest, it is time to get active again.
 After all, relaxation must follow tension and tension must follow relaxation.
 Because of the mutual condition, we have to conclude that the waking state cannot be without a dream state, just as the dream state cannot be without a waking state.
 The question of whether the existence of a completely independent wakefulness, which can be without a dream, is nevertheless imperative, no longer arises here.
 Or still?